Edmund S. Morgan Professor of African American Studies, History, and American Studies; Dean of Yale College

 U.S.: 20th century US history; African American history since 1895; Urban studies

-Jonathan Holloway (GRD, 1995), is Dean of Yale College and Professor of African American Studies, History and American Studies.
+Jonathan Holloway (GRD, 1995), is Dean of Yale College and Edmund S. Morgan Professor of African American Studies, History, and American Studies.
 He specializes in post-emancipation United States history with a focus on social and intellectual history.
 He is the author of Confronting the Veil: Abram Harris Jr., E. Franklin Frazier, and Ralph Bunche, 1919-1941 (2002) and Jim Crow Wisdom: Memory and Identity in Black America Since 1940 (2013), both with the University of North Carolina Press.
 He edited Ralph Bunche’s A Brief and Tentative Analysis of Negro Leadership (NYU Press, 2005) and co-edited Black Scholars on the Line: Race, Social Science, and American Thought in the 20th Century (Notre Dame University Press, 2007).
 He has written an introduction for a new edition of W.E.B.
-Du Bois’s Souls of Black Folk, to be published by Yale University Press in 2015.
+Du Bois’s Souls of Black Folk, published by Yale University Press in 2015.